 Companies in a variety of industries are working hard to hire more and more people with disabilities.
 As such, companies need to better understand how to make disability a key part of their diversity and inclusion strategies.
-We invite you to join us for a special conversation with some of the nation’s leading experts on disability, inclusion and success.
-Jim Sinocchi will speak about his efforts to launch a “new era of disability inclusion” at JP Morgan Chase, by “hiring professionals with disabilities into the robust culture of the firm.”
-He will share key lessons he has learned about how to identify, training and promote professional with disabilities.
+We invite you to watch this special conversation with some of the nation’s leading experts on disability, inclusion and success.
+Jim Sinocchi spoke about his efforts to launch a “new era of disability inclusion” at JP Morgan Chase, by “hiring professionals with disabilities into the robust culture of the firm.”
+He shared key lessons he has learned about how to identify, training and promote professional with disabilities.

-Likewise, Vincenzo Piscopo will talk about the key work that Coca-Cola has done to bring greater diversity to their team, their culture and their brand.
-From the new Unlabeled ad campaign to his personal experiences as a leader in the firm, Vincenzo will offer insights from a globe-trotting careers as a successful inclusion leader.
+Likewise, Vincenzo Piscopo spoke about the key work that Coca-Cola has done to bring greater diversity to their team, their culture and their brand.
+From the new Unlabeled ad campaign to his personal experiences as a leader in the firm, Vincenzo offered insights from a globe-trotting careers as a successful inclusion leader.